MahjongPantheon/pantheon/README.md

 If you ever change the environment variables in your current `Env/.env.production` file, you should also restart the containers using `make prod_restart`.
 After that, if `VITE_*` variables have been changed, you should also run `make prod_compile` for changes to take effect.

+Please note that db and pgadmin containers are not restarted during `make prod_restart`.
+To stop these containers as well, use `make prod_stop_all`.
+This is rarely needed, though.

 #### Email agent

 Pantheon provides container with pre-installed email agent (Hermod).
 If you want to send emails signed with DKIM, you will need to place your private keys